Disclosure:

 Install and activate the plugin from the page, then click “Setting.”
 On the settings page, enable the “Coming Soon Page Mode” or “Maintenance Mode” features.

-Coming Soon page mode does not hide your website from search engines unless you’ve set it to private or discourage search engines in the WordPress settings page.
+The Coming Soon page mode does not hide your website from search engines unless you’ve set it to private or disabled search engine indexing in the WordPress settings page.
 More on this step later.

 The Maintenance Mode option automatically notifies search engines that your web page isn’t available.

 Your option depends on your specific needs for hiding your website from the public.
-If you want to block access from users and search engines, use the Maintainance Mode option.
+To block access from users and search engines, use the Maintenance Mode option.

-However, if you are only required to hide/unpublish the website while working in the backend, the Coming Soon Page is the right option.
+However, if you are only required to hide or unpublish the website while working in the backend, the Coming Soon Page is the ideal option.

-People can still visit your website from various traffic channels, social media, and direct and referral traffic, but they will only see a page with notices of what’s coming soon.
+People can still visit your website through various traffic channels, including social media, as well as direct and referral traffic, but they will only see a page with notices of what’s coming soon.

 2. Discourage Search Engines from Indexing The Site

 The discourage search engine option only works or is effective if you don’t want search engines like Google and Bing to index your site.
-But I don’t know why you’d want to do this for your entire site.
+However, I’m not sure why you’d want to do this for your entire site.

-The option does not stop users from visiting your site from other traffic sources, such as direct and referral traffic, email lists, social media links, etc. It only instructs search engine spiders not to add your website to their search index.
+The option does not prevent users from visiting your site through other traffic sources, such as direct and referral traffic, email lists, and social media links.
+It only instructs search engine spiders not to add your website to their search index.

-Nevertheless, if you want to do this, follow these steps to block search engines from indexing your WordPress sites.
+Nevertheless, if you wish to do so, follow these steps to prevent search engines from indexing your WordPress site.

-Go to WordPress admin, hoover on Setting, and click Reading from the options.
+Go to WordPress admin, hover over Settings, and click Reading from the options.

 On the Reading page, check the box that reads “Discourage Search Engines From Indexing This Site.”